-Getting a Flu Vaccine is More Important Than Ever in 2020
+Getting a Flu Vaccine is More Important Than Ever

 The CDC believes it’s likely that flu viruses and the virus that causes COVID-19 will both be spreading this year.
 In this context, getting a flu vaccine is more important than ever.
 CDC recommends that all people 6 months and older get a yearly flu vaccine prior to the flu season.